Mobius1729/freeCodeCamp/guide/english/java/getters-and-setters/index.md

 // Outputs "Red"
 ```
 ****************
 Getters and setters allow control over the values.
 You may validate the given value in the setter before actually setting the value.
+The Setter and Getter methods are the only way to manipulate and return the data.
+Using methods to modify data is very useful and can help prevent future errors.

 ## Why getter and setter?